static-web-server/static-web-server/docs/content/features/windows-service.md

 ## Important Notes

-- This is a Windows platform-specific feature.
+- This is an obvious Windows platform-specific feature.
 - The SWS Windows Service option (`windows-service`) doesn't create a Windows Service per se.
 It just tells SWS to run in a Windows Service context.
 So it's necessary to [install the SWS Windows Service](#install-the-service) first.
 - Enabling the `windows-service` option via the [configuration file](../configuration/config-file.md) is unnecessary if you use the [install subcommand](#install-the-service) to create the service since it already enables it during the service installation.
 - However, you can enable the `windows-service` option for example if you plan to create your own Windows Service and use SWS with it.